Fernando Errázuriz Aldunate: War of Independence of Chile

 He participated in the War of Independence and suffered persecution during the Spanish conquest between 1814 and 1817.
-He regained his freedom after the patriot victory at Chacabuco on February 12, 1817.
+He regained his freedom after the patriot victory at Chacabuco on 12 February 1817.

-During the period of Patria Nueva, from February 12 of 1817 until January 28 of 1823, he was deputy for Rancagua.
+During the period of Patria Nueva, from 12 February 1817 until 28 January 1823, he was deputy for Rancagua.

-On the morning of January 28, 1823, an open council meeting was convened to ask for the abdication of the Supreme Director Bernardo O'Higgins.
+On the morning of 28 January 1823 an open council meeting was convened to ask for the abdication of the Supreme Director Bernardo O'Higgins.
 The Government Junta was formed by Agustín de Eyzaguirre, Errázuriz and José Miguel Infante.

-On December 12 of 1823, he was elected president of the Congress, which began to be bicameral.
+On 12 December 1823 he was elected president of the Congress, which began to be bicameral.

-In 1823 he was senator for Santiago and President of the Senate; as such, was appointed supreme director delegated January 3 of 1824.
+In 1823 he was senator for Santiago and President of the Senate; as such, was appointed supreme director, delegated on 3 January 1824.

 He was senator of Santiago again between 1831 and 1834.

 President of Chile

-Provisional President of Chile: He served as president of the Provincial Assembly of the Santiago in October 19 of 1826 and November 26 of 1827.
+Provisional President of Chile: He served as president of the Provincial Assembly of the Santiago in 19 October 1826 and 26 November 1827.
 He was appointed interim president of the congress of plenipotentiaries in March 1830.